- Maintain a 2.00 minimum cumulative GPA for all coursework done in residence at the UW

-Completion of the Postbac programs requires 1 year (4 quarters) of study.
-The program is full-time and cannot be completed on a part-time basis.
-It also has a fixed didactic schedule with a lock-step sequence, whereby courses are offered only once a year.
+Completion of the Postbac programs requires 3 quarters of 6 quarters of continuous study.
+Either options has a fixed didactic schedule with a lock-step sequence, whereby courses are offered only once a year.
 Because most coursework is sequential, students optimally will achieve the course objectives each quarter in order to progress to the next quarter of study.
 Be aware that any changes to the program plan or the student’s progression through coursework requirements will most likely result in a delay in completing the degree and additional costs to the student.

 The Postbac program and its timely completion is the sole responsibility of the student.
 From the time of their first enrollment, students must be registered for the required coursework each quarter in the Speech and Hearing Sciences (SPHSC) department, until either the completion of all degree requirements or they withdraw in adherence with UW policies and procedures.
 Please note the SPHSC department’s continuous enrollment policy for the Postbac program does not allow for use of the UW’s quarter-off option.
 If a student is neither enrolled in the required SPHSC coursework for the degree nor officially withdrawn, they will be dropped from the Postbaccalaureate program.